 - Human B cells purified from PBMCs of healthy blood donors sourced from a world-renowned blood center

-- Greater than 90% post-selection purity achieved via negative isolation using magnetic columns
+- Greater than 90% post-selection purity achieved via magnetic isolation

 - All orders come with an iQ Certificate of Analysis